TFwongw/scarccpy/README.md

 ## Running the Script

-To run the script, navigate to the project directory and run the following command:
+To run the script, navigate to the project scarccpy\src directory and run the following command:

 ```
 python generate_alpha_table.py